nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to edit tag
+2. Addressbook finds the tag, acknowledges that the tag exists and asks user for new name for the tag
+3. User inputs new tag name and confirms the change
+4. Addressbook renames the tag <br>
+Use case ends.

+**Extensions**

+2a.
+No tag by that name exists
+> 2a1.
+Addressbook shows error message <br>
+  Use case resumes at step 1

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.